 Amending your soil with worm castings is done before planting (unlike top dressing, which is done after planting).
 To amend your soil, you mix potting soil or garden soil with the worm castings so that it is evenly distributed throughout.
 This way, the worm castings also surround the roots once they extend into the earth.

 This type of application requires more worm castings to start with but enhances the overall structure of the soil.
 It increases the nutrition and the biology that's needed for healthy plants to grow.
-This is the key to our Living Potting Soil Mix—many folks know this as the Clackamas Coot Soil Mix.
+We've already done this for you in our Organic Potting Soil.
+We combine soil with the perfect mixture of amendments, so you get our version of what many folks know as the Clackamas Coot Soil Mix.
 Oh, and by the way, we did an interview with Clackamas Coot himself that you may find interesting—be sure to check it out.

 3. Seed Starting Mix: give your plants a boost by adding earthworm castings to their diet from day one

 Gardeners who take the time to grow plants from seed know that they require a tender touch, perfect sun exposure, water, and nutrients to grow into maturity.
 By incorporating a healthy dose of worm castings in proportion to the rest of your seed starting mix, you give that little seedling a better chance of not only surviving but thriving.

 A report out of South Carolina State University states that germination and seedling growth are improved by planting in high-quality worm castings.
 Research from Cornell University has shown that good microbes in worm castings can colonize a seed’s surface and protect it from infection by releasing a substance that interferes with the chemical signaling between the host and the pathogen.
 Essentially, worm castings act like a shield protecting the seed from harmful components found in native soil.